iCMDdev/nanotool/README.md

 Imaginile din acest repo nu se supun condiților din licența codului open-source.
 Folosirea imaginilor in orice scop fără aprobarea creatorului acestui repo, cu excepția în care legislația permite acest lucru, este interzisă.

-Licența poate fi accesată [aici](/LICENSE).
+The license can be accessed [here](/LICENSE).

 ## Legal
-iPhone, iPad, iPadOS, Mac și Mac Catalyst sunt mărci comerciale ale Apple Inc., înregistrate în S.U.A. și în alte țări și regiuni.<br/> IOS este o marcă comercială sau o marcă comercială înregistrată a Cisco, în S.U.A. și în alte țări.<br/>Raspberry Pi este o marcă a Raspberry Pi Ltd.
+iPhone, iPad, iPadOS, Mac and Mac Catalyst are trademarks of Apple Inc., registered in USA and other countries and regions.<br/> IOS is a trademark or a registered trademark of Cisco, in USA and other countries.<br/>Raspberry Pi is a trademark of Raspberry Pi Ltd.